UF Institute on Aging study shows chronic pain might accelerate brain aging

 But, she added, “There appear to be avenues or things that could be done to change brain age.”

-The study showed that people with a positive affect — those who have a happier outlook on life and were generally more upbeat, even when they have chronic pain — had younger-appearing brains.
+The study, published in the journal Pain, showed that people with a positive affect — those who have a happier outlook on life and were generally more upbeat, even when they have chronic pain — had younger-appearing brains.

 “The pain experience is not just in your brain,” said Cruz-Almeida.
 “It’s related to social, environmental and lifestyle factors” that might be managed to keep the brain young.